 Ms Kum holds a Bachelor of Architecture degree (Hons) and a Bachelor of Environmental Design degree from the University of Western Australia.
-She is also a member of the Singapore Institute of Architects.
+She is a member of the Singapore Institute of Architects and the Singapore Institute of Arbitrators.

 EUNICE LAU SIEW MEI